-Pre-War he was a lawyer, probate judge, newspaper owner, Detroit postmaster, president of the state military board, and Militia Officer.
-He saw active service in the Mexican War.
-In May 1861 he was appointed BGen. of Volunteers and commanded the 1st Division/V Corps in the Shenandoah Valley campaign, and commanded the 1st Division/II Corps at Cedar Mountain.
+In May 1861 he was appointed Brigadier General of Volunteers and commanded the 1st Division/5th Corps in the 1862 Shenandoah Valley campaign, and commanded the 1st Division/2nd Corps at Cedar Mountain, VA in August 1862.

 On the Campaign

-He commanded the First Division of the Twelfth (XII) Army Corps at South Mountain and assumed command of the Corps at Antietam after MGen.
-Mansfield was mortally wounded.
+He commanded the First Division of the Twelfth Army Corps at South Mountain on 14 September 1862 and assumed command of the Corps at Antietam on 17 September after Major General Mansfield was mortally wounded.

 The rest of the War

-He led the 1st Division/XII Corps at Chancellorsville commanded XII Corps at Gettsyburg and commanded the 1st Division/XII Corps again at Chickamauga.
-He commanded the 1st Division/XX Corps in the Atlanta campaign on the March to the Sea and on the Carolinas campaign.
+He led the 1st Division/12th Corps at Chancellorsville, VA, in May 1863, commanded the 12th Corps at Gettsyburg, PA in July, and commanded the 1st Division/12th Corps again at Chickamauga, GA in September 1862.
+He commanded the 1st Division/20th Corps in the Atlanta campaign, on the March to the Sea, and on the Carolinas campaign to 1865.